Delta14-sterol reductase

-Thus, the two substrates of this enzyme are 4,4-dimethyl-5alpha-cholesta-8,24-dien-3beta-ol and NADP^{+}, whereas its 3 products are 4,4-dimethyl-5alpha-cholesta-8,14,24-trien-3beta-ol, NADPH, and H^{+}.
+The two substrates of this enzyme are 14-demethyllanosterol and oxidised nicotinamide adenine dinucleotide phosphate (NADP^{+}).
+Its products are 4,4-dimethyl-5α-cholesta-8,14,24-trien-3β-ol, reduced NADPH, and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-CH group of donor with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is 4,4-dimethyl-5alpha-cholesta-8,24-dien-3beta-ol:NADP+ Delta14-oxidoreductase.
 This enzyme participates in biosynthesis of steroids.